damienBloch/inkscape-raytracing/README.md

   git clone https://github.com/damienBloch/inkscape-raytracing
   ```

-Requires python3.6 or above and numpy.
+Requires python3.6 or above with numpy and Inkscape1.0 or above.

 ## How to use